>

 These failures lead to the detriment of the banking activity that is aimed at financing business ventures that involve a higher level of risk.
 In addition, the fact that some of the major banks are controlled by wealthy family groups adds another tier of problems lying in an oligopoly controlling core assets of economic activity.

-In 2022, two new digital banks were licensed, One Zero Digital Bank, which became the first new Israeli bank in 44 years, followed by, “Esh Bank Israel,” which received a bank license in the end of 2022 and started its operations.in 2024.
+In 2022, two new digital banks were licensed, One Zero Digital Bank, which became the first new Israeli bank in 44 years, followed by, “Esh Bank Israel,” which received a bank license in the end of 2022.

 In the last decade, many foreign banks have opened representative offices in Israel.
 However, none of them have started genuine retail commercial activity in the country, and most of them work on recruiting customers for the investment banking and private banking sphere.